What is syphilis?

 Reported cases of syphilis have increased in New Zealand over the last few years, particularly among men who have sex with men (MSM).

 Sexually active people may be at risk of syphilis.
-It is passed from person to person through direct contact with syphilis ulcers.
-These are most commonly on the genitals and anal area but may also be found on the lips or mouth.
+It is passed from person to person through direct contact with syphilis ulcers or infected blood through microtraumas during unprotected sexual intercourse.
+Syphilis ulcers are most commonly on the genitals and anal area but may also be found on the lips or mouth.
 Hence, vaginal, anal or oral sex is the main way of passing the infection from one individual to another.

 Syphilis can also be passed on through: